jlgrall/esEngine/doc/components.md

 Returns a componentCreator for the given ComponentDef.
 - **ComponentDef**: can be a reference to a ComponentDef or the name of a ComponentDef as a string.

+### .def
+A reference to the ComponentDef of this ComponentCreator.

 ### .name
 Name of the component type.